Charadriiformes / Scolopacidae / Tringa

 Distribution & Habitat

-Breeds across the Arctic Palearctic from Lapland in the west to Chukotskaya in the east.
-During migration and winter, it occurs across the Mediterranean region, southern British Isles, France, tropical Africa, and tropical Asia.
-Found in a variety of wetland habitats including mudflats, shores, and floodplains.
-An occasional vagrant to Australia and North America, where any sighting generates significant interest among local birdwatching communities.
+Breeds in the Arctic across much of the Palearctic, from Lapland in the west to Chukotskaya in the east.
+Winters in the Mediterranean, southern British Isles, France, tropical Africa, and tropical Asia.
+Occasional vagrant to Australia and North America.

 Behavior & Ecology